KCRW.com Home, Section and Category Page Redesign

 As part of the organization's effort to simplify its web experience and funnel its users to its latest digital content, I had to redesign the homepage from the ground up, as well as create new landing pages for its primary sections (Music, News, and Culture).

 My role in this project was as both lead designer and front end developer.
 I was responsible for gathering research, developing ideas, sketching/designing mockups, producing front end markup, and working with developers to see through implementation.

 A template with interchangable parts

 The design for this template would be utilized across 4 pages: the Home, Music, News, and Culture section pages, with the last three representing the main facets of the organization.
 These pages would share the same template but filter their content depending on the section and time of day.
-The homepage would have additional section below the fold, and we would also need a separate category template for deeper discovery of content.
+The homepage would have additional section below the fold, and I would also need a separate category template for deeper discovery of content.

-With this design, we wanted to fit more content above-the-fold since users would be primarily coming to these pages to discover and browse casually.
+With this design, I wanted to fit more content above-the-fold since users would be primarily coming to these pages to discover and browse casually.
 The more stories in view, the more likely something would catch their attention.
 This template would employ three levels of hierarchy to allow editors to assign appropriate emphasis, while still providing ample space for other stories to sit high up the page.

 - Editors wanted to be able to give prominence to certain stories, rather than of having three equal weight cards side-by-side as was employed on the existing design.
 Having a large tile would also allow us to put the live music performances front and center as they were happening.

 Sketching out this stage allowed us to iterate and discuss without getting bogged down in the details of the design.